Giuseppe Barbaro: Fugitive and arrest

 He was on the run since 1987 and in 1992, he was included in the list of the 30 most wanted fugitives in Italy, wanted for murder, kidnapping and mafia association.
-On December 10, 2001, he was arrested with his wife in an underground bunker in his hometown Platì.
+On 10 December 2001, he was arrested with his wife in an underground bunker in his hometown Platì.
 He had become a father four times in his fourteen years on the run.

-The operation of the Carabinieri in Platì revealed a complex system of caches, bunkers, hidden doors and tunnels in the mountains of Platì and country, used for decades by Barbaro and other families Platì to escape the police.
-The tunnels – most running parallel to the town's sewer system – were sophisticated and in some places large enough to drive a lorry through.
+The operation of the Carabinieri in Platì revealed a complex system of caches, bunkers, hidden doors and tunnels in the mountains of Platì and the country, used for decades by Barbaro and other families Platì to escape the police.
+The tunnels – most running parallel to the town's sewer system – were sophisticated and, in some places, large enough to drive a truck through.
 Remote-controlled trap doors lead into houses, some of them uninhabited, enabling the mafiosi to escape from the police.
-Some of the tunnels emerged outside the town close to woodland, while others open into animal pens and barns on local farms.
+Some of the tunnels emerged outside the town, close to woodland, while others opened into animal pens and barns on local farms.
 It is suspected that kidnap victims were held within the complex.